 Making great solutions requires us to give constructive feedback and communicate effectively.
 Developers need to accurately convey what’s possible.
 Non-Developers need to advocate for the needs of a client.
 Each side relies on the other to make great things happen.

-Here’s some things you can do as a product owner, SCRUM master, or manager to bridge the communication gap between the two sides:
+Here are some things you can do as a product owner, SCRUM master, or manager to bridge the communication gap between the two sides:

 Don’t continue to let there be two sides.